Categories of Special Interest

 In Use As

 1880 - 1900

-End-of-terrace three-bay two-storey house, built c.1890, with an integral segmental-headed carriage-arch to the south.
-Pitched artificial slate roof with a (shared) rendered chimneystack having red brick detailing to north end.
-Constructed of red brick with yellow brick flush plat band and voussoirs above first floor windows and a rendered plinth to base.
-Segmental-headed window to the ground floor with decorative lintel over.
+A pair of two-bay two-storey houses, built c.1890.
+Pitched slate roof with rendered chimneystacks having red brick detailing to either end (shared with adjoining properties).
+Constructed of red brick with a flush yellow brick plat band and voussoirs over first floor windows and a rendered plinth to base.
+Paired segmental-headed windows to outer bays at ground floor, separated by a cast-iron mullion and with decorative lintels over.
 Square-headed openings to the first floor, all now with replacement windows.
-Segmental-headed doorway having a timber panelled door with overlight and a decorative lintel above.
-Battened timber doors to the carriage-arch.
-Road-fronted.
+Segmental-headed doorway to the inner bays with timber panelled doors having overlights and decorative lintels above.

-An attractive late nineteenth-century house, which retains its original form and character, despite the loss of some of its original fabric.
-This house displays some decorative invention using basic materials, such as the use of two-tone brick and the decorative lintels above the ground floor openings.
-The presence of a carriage-arch, the only one along a terrace of ten properties, adds additional interest to this property.
-It remains an important component of the streetscape.
+An attractive pair of late nineteenth-century houses, which retain their original form and character.
+These houses display some decorative invention using basic materials, such as the use of two-tone brick and the cast-iron columns to the ground floor windows.
+These houses represent two of the best surviving examples of a terrace of ten properties and are an important component of the streetscape.